 Please read the FP/AFP 2017 Applicants Handbook (external link) before continuing with your application.

-For further information Scottish Foundation School Academic Programme please read
+For further information on the Scottish Foundation School Academic Programme please read:

 |21 August 2017||